On the Power of Finite Ambiguity in B\"uchi Complementation: Slice-Based Complementation

-Based on the construction of codeterministic DAGs $\sdagAW{\aut}{w}$ over words given above, one can translate an NBW to an FANBW~\cite{LodingP18}, where every run of the constructed NBW over $w$ corresponds to a branch in the constructed $\sdagAW{\aut}{w}$.
-In this way, the constructed NBW~\cite{LodingP18} is guaranteed to have a finite number of $\omega$-runs over a word $w$, thus also having finitely many accepting runs, according to Lemma~\ref{lem:finite-ambiguity-stable-levels}, thus it is indeed an FANBW.

-Differently from the construction of FANBWs, a run of the complementary NBW $\aut^{c}$ of $\aut$, constructed by \slc~\cite{DBLP:conf/birthday/VardiW08}, corresponds to a codeterministic DAG $\sdagAW{\aut}{w}$, as happens also for the rank-based complementation.
-The crucial part of the \slc construction is also the identification of nonaccepting codeterministic DAGs, similarly to the rank-based one.
-The rank-based complementation construction uses the ranking function for the identification: the fact that the ranks of all $\omega$-branches get trapped in odd ranks indicates the nonacceptance of the DAGs.
-The \slc construction, however, exploits a different approach, based on Item (3) in Lemma~\ref{lem:finite-ambiguity-stable-levels}, to identify nonaccepting codeterministic DAGs.
+Similarly to the \rkc method, given an NBA~$\aut$, the \slc algorithm~\cite{DBLP:conf/birthday/VardiW08} constructs a complementary NBA~$\aut^{c}$ whose runs over an $\omega$-word $w$ correspond to a codeterministic DAG~$\sdagAW{\aut}{w}$.
+The crucial part of the \slc construction is also the identification of non-accepting codeterministic DAGs, similarly to the rank-based one.
+The rank-based complementation construction uses the ranking function for the identification: the fact that the ranks of all $\omega$-branches get trapped in odd ranks indicates the non-acceptance of the DAGs.
+The \slc construction, instead, exploits a different approach to identify non-accepting codeterministic DAGs, based on the stable level from Lemma~\ref{lem:finite-ambiguity-stable-levels}, Item (3).